Traap/archlinux/personalize/larbs.md

 * About 20min from now you will have a fully functional Arch Linux machine.

 ---
-__cj:__
-Cj is my lovely wife of nearly 36 years.
+__Cj:__ is my lovely wife of nearly 36 years.
 I use her name because I love her.

 Gary Allan Howard